zpmexx/Monketype-api-import/README.md

 - **Slowest Performance**: The lowest WPM recorded is 64.77.
 - **Total Time Spent**: You've spent a total of **07:06:06** typing.

-Keep practicing and aim to improve your recent performance!
-This summary provides both a historical view and insight into your latest results.
+This summary gives you a historical overview and a snapshot of your recent results for easy comparison.